gymbridger/Bridgers-SVG-Logo-Maker/README.md

 ## Installation

-To install this project, clone the repository and navigate to the project's root directory.
+To install this project, clone the repository.

 ## Usage

-To run the SVG file, use the following command in the project's root directory: `node index`
+To run the SVG file, use the following command in the terminal: `node index`.

 ## Credits